-The first destination in our itinerary is HuaShuan moutain.
-About an hour's drive from Xi'an, Huashuan mountain range is one of the most popular tourist attractions in China.
-Contrary to popular belief, HuaShuan mount is not as formidable and dangerous as it claims to be.
+The first destination in our itinerary is Huashan (or Mount Hua).
+About an hour drive from Xi'an, Huashan mountain range is one of the most popular tourist attractions in China.
+Contrary to popular belief, HuaShan mount is not as formidable and dangerous as it claims to be.
 It has 5 main peaks: North, South, East, West and the top of the center.
-Beautiful scenery at the foot of Hua Shuan mountain is extremely mesmerizing.
+Beautiful scenery at the foot of Hua Shan mountain is extremely mesmerizing.
 From the bottom up, it is like a single mountain, but not the rocky mountain ranges.

 The Terracotta Warriors is one of the greatest archaeological discoveries of the 20th century which was explored in 1974.
 This is the iconic ‘must-sees’ place in China where the tomb of 8,000 warriors, horses and 10,000 bronze weapons were meticulously carved from the 3rd century BC.